 Ohio Police Take To The Sky To Stop Distracted Drivers

 Police officers in Ohio are tracking driver’s speed and the distance between cars from the air, then radioing down to officers waiting on the ground with a description of the vehicle so that a traffic stop can be initiated.
 Video from the sky can later be used as evidence.

 Maine Increases Fines For Drivers Using Cell Phones

 According to the laws in Portland, Maine, drivers who are caught using a cell phone while driving can be fined between $50 and $250.

 Despite increased action by state officials and police officers, distracted driving will continue to wreak havoc on the lives of the innocent.
 This is why the law allows the victims of these accidents to take legal action, providing them with a chance to recover the compensation they will need to get back on their feet.

 Auto Accident Lawsuits Provide Victims With A Way To Fight For Compensation

 It doesn’t matter if an accident involves a car, bus, truck, or motorcycle.
-The fact is that when negligence causes an accident then the person or party responsible risk being named in a civil lawsuit.
+The fact is that when negligence causes an accident, then the person or responsible party risks being named in a civil lawsuit.